Impressions of Belgrade, Serbia

 Serbians feel a great sense of injustice to how they were treated by the West during both the Bosnian war (1992 – 1995) and the Kosovo War (1998 – 1999).

-Bill Clinton was president of the US at the time and in both cases sided against Serbia, including ordering the 1999 bombing of Belgrade (at the insistence of Hillary).
+Bill Clinton was president of the US at the time and, in both cases, sided against Serbia, including ordering the 1999 bombing of Belgrade (at the insistence of Hillary).

-Over 2,500 Serb civilians were killed and the Serbian economy decimated, something the country is still climbing back from.
+Over 2,500 Serb civilians were killed, and the Serbian economy decimated, something the country is still climbing back from.

 What galls the Serbians more than anything was being blamed as aggressors in the Kosovo War, a war precipitated by the Kosovo Liberation Army (a group that just the year before had been deemed a terrorist group by the UN).

-NATO bombed Belgrade, Serbia surrendered.
+NATO bombed Belgrade, and Serbia surrendered.

-Kosovo has since declared itself an independent country which the majority of countries in the UN have recognized.
+Kosovo has since declared itself an independent country, which the majority of countries in the UN have recognized.

 Serbians still consider Kosovo a province of Serbia (it’s best not to bring this subject up in conversation).